-We have the pleasure to announce that we are hosting one of the best and most published Salmon Fishermen on Lake Michigan as a Guest Speaker at our upcoming May 14th Membership Meeting.
-Yes, you guessed it, Dan Keating is coming to Milwaukee GLSF’s May meeting at the New Berlin Ale House (16000 W. Cleveland, Ave).
-His presentation is FREE to the public, as well as the GLSF members.
-This will be a fun evening with special raffles for that evening.
-In addition to a fishing raffle, we will be hosting a few gun raffles.
-It will be exciting, informative and even educational.
-We hope to see you there!
+We had the pleasure of hosting one of the best and most published Salmon Fishermen on Lake Michigan as a Guest Speaker at our May 14th Membership Meeting.
+Yes, you guessed it, Dan Keating was at the Milwaukee GLSF’s May meeting at the New Berlin Ale House (16000 W. Cleveland, Ave).
+His presentation was FREE to the public, as well as the GLSF members.
+It was a fun evening with special raffles for that evening.
+It was exciting, informative and educational.
+We hope you were there!

 At our April 9th Meeting we had a Special Guest, Andy Mack of Andy Mack Guide Service

 Yes, In addition to the Swap Meet we had a special guest speaker, Andy Mack.
 It was a great and very informative presentation by Andy.
 Everyone there had a great time.
 If you were not there, you missed a very informative presentation.
 Great Job and Thank You Andy!
 We ended the evening with a special raffle by Dave Bowe which included 2 Easter Hams!
 Thank You to everyone who attended.
 We hope to see you again on May 14th!